tc39/proposal-temporal/docs/plaindate.md

 - Must have either a number `month` property or a string `monthCode` property.
 - May have a `calendar` property.
 If omitted, the [ISO 8601 calendar](https://en.wikipedia.org/wiki/ISO_8601#Dates) will be used by default.

-If the value is not an object, it must be a string, which is expected to be in ISO 8601 format.
+If the value is not an object, it must be a string, which is expected to be in RFC 9557 format, or a subset of that format that includes at least the date portion.
 Any time part is optional and will be ignored.
 Time zone or UTC offset information will also be ignored, with one exception: if a string contains a `Z` in place of a numeric UTC offset, then a `RangeError` will be thrown because interpreting these strings as a local date and time is usually a bug. `Temporal.Instant.from` should be used instead to parse these strings, and the result's `toZonedDateTimeISO` method can be used to obtain a timezone-local date and time.

+Note that ISO 8601 and RFC 3339 formats are also subsets of RFC 9557, so will also work.
+Temporal additionally accepts a few ISO 8601 extensions that RFC 9557 does not, like the use of 6-digit years.
+For more info, see [RFC 9557 / ISO 8601 Grammar](https://tc39.es/proposal-temporal/#sec-temporal-iso8601grammar).

 In unusual cases of needing date or time components of `Z`-terminated timestamp strings (e.g. daily rollover of a UTC-timestamped log file), use the time zone `'UTC'`.
 For example, the following code returns a "UTC date": `Temporal.Instant.from(item).toZonedDateTimeISO('UTC').toPlainDate()`.

-If the string isn't valid according to ISO 8601, then a `RangeError` will be thrown regardless of the value of `overflow`.
+If the string isn't a valid subset of the RFC 9557 format, then a `RangeError` will be thrown regardless of the value of `overflow`.

 The `overflow` option works as follows, if `item` is an object: